koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

 ![image](/docs/images/arbitration-mechanism-select-design.svg)

 - Sort PodMigrationJob slices based on the map.
-- Place all remaining jobs to the rate limit queue.
+- Place all remaining jobs to the work queue.
 - Remove these elements from the arbitration collection.

+##### About Work Queue

+1. From:
+   1. Original kubernetes events (update/delete/genetic).
+   2. Events that passed arbitration mechanism.
+2. To: The work queue is consumed by the Controller Reconcile Process.

 #### Controller Configuration